 And I'm like, wow.

-I mean, you you just knew he was not familiar with the report, which is why I felt he had so many people there surrounding him.
+I mean, you just knew he was not familiar with the report, which is why I felt he had so many people there surrounding him.

-You want to feel bad for him.
+You want to feel bad for him?

-He was used today by Democrats that wanted their lies, their conspiracy theories, and their hoax and their hopes of impeachment confirmed, and it was never gonna happen because the facts never bore out the lies and the conspiracy theories they were spinning, the lies that they were telling.
+And it was never going to happen because the facts never bore out the lies and the conspiracy theories they were spinning, the lies that they were telling.

 It was a task impossible.

-And then you've got to look, now we look a little bit more deeply into Andrew Weissman's role, the first hire.
+Now we look a little bit more deeply into Andrew Weissman's role, the first hire.

 At one point, he started to tell us how great Weissman was.

-Because Weissman, we now know did the hiring.
+Because Weissman, we now know, did the hiring.

 Weissman was at Hillary's victory party.